 The purpose of this plan is to guide and direct the actions of the National Park Service (NPS) in the management of wetlands and resident (non-migratory) Canada geese at Anacostia Park.
-To satisfy National Environmental Policy Act (NEPA) requirements, the plan will be implemented through the environmental impact statement (EIS), which will facilitate the protection of wetland functions within the park.
+To satisfy National Environmental Policy Act (NEPA) requirements, the plan would be implemented through the environmental impact statement (EIS), which would facilitate the protection of wetland functions within the park.
 The NEPA of 1969 process was conducted in accordance with the NPS regulations for implementing NEPA, and it examined the consequences of the proposed management alternatives and the no action alternative on the environment.
-This plan/EIS will be an integrated tool designed to allow for the long-term planning and management for both wetlands and resident Canada geese at the park.
-The alternatives evaluated in this plan/EIS rely on the use of adaptive management to guide the implementation of the preferred alternative, which will consist of a series of techniques, available for use by the park to manage wetlands and resident Canada geese within the park.
+This plan/EIS would be an integrated tool for the long-term planning and management of restored wetlands and resident Canada geese at the park.
+While the creation of any new wetlands is outside the scope of this plan/EIS and would require additional NEPA compliance, the concepts presented in this plan/EIS would apply to previously restored wetlands and any wetlands restored in the future at Anacostia Park.
+The alternatives evaluated in this plan/EIS rely on the use of adaptive management to guide the implementation of the preferred alternative, which would consist of a series of techniques, available for use by the park to manage wetlands and resident Canada geese within the park.
 To satisfy NEPA requirements, this plan/EIS presents the alternatives considered during the NEPA process, the affected environment, the impacts associated with the proposed project, and the agency consultation and coordination conducted to support this project.
-Where NEPA analysis is suggested or required for sitespecific management or techniques carried out under the guidance of this document, future analyses will "tier to" or reference this plan/EIS.
-Site-specific NEPA analysis, when required, will focus on issues, alternatives, and environmental effects unique to the project area, if not already discussed in this plan/EIS and subsequent record of decision (ROD), and may be categorically excluded, or documented in either an environmental assessment (EA) or an EIS, depending on the significance of the effects.
+Where NEPA analysis is suggested or required for site-specific management or techniques carried out under the guidance of this document, future analyses would "tier to" or reference this plan/EIS.
+Site-specific NEPA analysis, when required, would focus on issues, alternatives, and environmental effects unique to the project area, if not already discussed in this plan/EIS and subsequent record of decision (ROD), and may be categorically excluded, or documented in either an environmental assessment (EA) or an EIS, depending on the significance of the effects.